 Many states also categorize certain methods of killing as murder in the first degree.
 These include intentional poisonings, murders resulting from imprisonment or torture and murders in which the killer "laid in wait" for or ambushed the victim.

-Free Preliminary Case Review of Your First Degree Murder Case
+Getting Legal Help with Your First Degree Murder Case